 The Council continues to take the Government and Public Health England and NALC advice.
 We ask you to take care of your health and to check on neighbours and relatives.

 East Grinstead Town Council offices are currently closed to walk in visits.
 The staff are working from home where possible, the emails and phone lines are all open (9-4 Monday to Friday).
 Some are helping with the East Grinstead Emergency Action Group and some are undertaking front line services where it is not possible to work from home.
 Our groundsmen and caretaking team for example are still working where they can.
 They are all following social distancing and protective advice.
 Please do not approach our groundsmen or others if you see them working, please keep your distance and help to keep them safe.
+We hope to open again on 2 December 9am-12pm while the restrictions still exist in West Sussex.

 - Risk Assessment – COVID-19 – Public Toilets